bhits/try-policy-api/docs/docker-image-desc.md

 ## Configure

+The Spring profiles `application-default` and `docker` are activated by default when building images.

+This API can run with the default configuration which is from three places: `bootstrap.yml`, `application.yml`, and the data which the [`Configuration Server`](https://github.com/bhits/config-server) reads from the `Configuration Data Git Repository`.
+Both `bootstrap.yml` and `application.yml` files are located in the class path of the running application.

+We **recommend** overriding the configuration as needed in the `Configuration Data Git Repository`, which is used by the `Configuration Server`.

-This API runs with a [default configuration](https://github.com/bhits/try-policy-api/blob/master/tryPolicy/src/main/resources/application.yml) that is primarily targeted for the development environment.
-The Spring profile `docker` is actived by default when building images.
-[Spring Boot](https://projects.spring.io/spring-boot/) supports several methods to override the default configuration to configure the API for a certain deployment environment.
+Also, [Spring Boot](https://projects.spring.io/spring-boot/) supports other ways to override the default configuration to configure the API for a certain deployment environment.

-Here is example to override default database password:
+The following is an example to override the default database password:

 `docker run -d bhits/try-policy:latest --spring.datasource.password=strongpassword`

-## Using a custom configuration file

-To use custom `application.yml`, mount the file to the docker host and set the environment variable `spring.config.location`.

-`docker run -v "/path/on/dockerhost/C2S_PROPS/tryPolicy/application.yml:/java/C2S_PROPS/tryPolicy/application.yml" -d bhits/try-policy:tag --spring.config.location="file:/java/C2S_PROPS/tryPolicy/"`

 ## Environment Variables